 Once the water is boiling, turn the temperature down to low.
 Flip the lid and place it upside down on the pot.

 To create condensation, you need a hot and cold barrier.
-You can do this by filling the flipped lid with ice cubes.
-Then, as the hot steam rises to the cold lid, it creates condensation.
+You can achieve this by filling the flipped lid with ice cubes.
+Then, when the hot steam rises and touches the cold lid, it will create condensation.

 Step 4: Increase the Heat

-Turn the heat back up to high to allow the water to boil and create steam that will turn into condensation.
-As the condensation builds, it will drip into the glass bowl.
+Turn the heat back up to high to boil the water and create steam that will become condensation.
+As the condensation forms, it will drip into the glass bowl.

 Leave your homemade distillation device to work until you have enough distilled water.
-However, you must watch the bowl to ensure it doesn’t boil.
-If you notice a few bubbles indicating boiling, turn the heat down straight away.
+However, watch the bowl closely to ensure it doesn’t boil.
+If you notice any bubbles forming that indicate boiling, turn the heat down immediately.

 Step 5: Remove the Pot

-When you have enough distilled water, turn the heat off and remove the pot.
-Take the lid off carefully — there will be hot steam, so take care not to burn yourself.
+Once you have enough distilled water, turn the heat off and remove the pot.
+Remove the lid carefully — there will be hot steam and water.

-Take the bowl out of the pot carefully.
-If you’re finding it tricky while it’s hot, leave it to cool off for a little while before taking the bowl out.
+Carefully lift the bowl out of the pot.
+If you struggle to do this while it’s hot, leave it to cool for a while before removing the bowl.

 Step 6: Store Your Distilled Water

-Allow your freshly-made distilled water to cool completely before pouring it into a glass container for storage.
+Allow your freshly-distilled water to cool completely before pouring it into a glass storage container.

 How to Make Distilled Water Using a Bottle

-To make distilled water using a bottle, you will need the following:
+If you want to make DIY distilled water using a bottle, you will need the following:

 Step 1: Prepare the Bottles

-For this method, you need two regular glass bottles.
-However, the process will be much easier if you have one with a curved neck.
+For this method, you will need two standard glass bottles.
+However, the process will be much easier if one of them has a curved neck.
 This curve will prevent the distilled water from running back into the first bottle.

 Fill one bottle with tap water.
-Leave a 5-inch space between the water and the top.
-Join the bottles together at the neck using duct tape.
-Make sure they’re sealed tightly.
+Leave 5 inches between the water and the top.
+Join the bottles at the neck using duct tape.
+Make sure they are sealed tightly.

 Step 2: Prepare the Pot

-Get out your large 5-gallon pot and fill it with just enough water to cover the bottle with tap water.
-Place it on the stove on a high heat.
+Fill your 5-gallon pot with just enough water to cover the bottle containing tap water.
+Place it on the stove on high heat.

 Step 3: Apply the Ice Pack

-To create a cold and hot barrier, apply an ice pack to the body of the empty bottle.
+To create cold and hot barriers, apply an ice pack to the body of the empty bottle.
 If you don’t have an ice pack, you can fill a bag with ice cubes or use any other frozen item.

-The cold and hot barrier will cause the water to evaporate and condense to the empty, cold bottle.
+The cold and hot barriers will cause the water to evaporate and condense to the cold, empty bottle.

 Step 4: Continue the Process

-Leave your distillation device to work its magic until you’re happy with the results.
+Leave your distillation device to do its work until you have enough distilled water.

-Once you’re happy, turn the heat off, and very carefully remove the bottles from the pot.
-You can wait until they have cooled before handling to avoid a burn.
+Once you’re satisfied, turn off the heat, and carefully remove the bottles from the pot.
+You should wait until they have cooled before touching them to avoid any burns.

-Pour your newly-made distilled water into a glass bottle and store in the fridge.
+Pour your newly-distilled water into a glass bottle and store it in a fridge.

 How to Make Distilled Water Using Rain Water

-Knowing how to make drinkable water from rainwater can come in handy during emergencies or natural disasters.
-Rainwater is, in fact, nature’s distilled water.
-Rain is created when water evaporates from the ocean and condenses in the clouds (4).
+Knowing how to get drinkable water from rainwater is very useful during emergencies or natural disasters.
+In a sense, rainwater is nature’s distilled water.
+Rain is created when pockets of water evaporate and condense to form clouds (4).

-But, before you go out collecting water from a puddle, you should keep in mind that rainwater doesn’t always stay clean.
+Before you run out and drink water from a puddle, keep in mind that rainwater doesn’t always stay clean.
 The pureness of rainwater depends on the atmosphere — if there are contaminants present in the air, the rain will absorb them.

-Another factor that can compromise the rain is the ground on which it falls.
-If the rain falls on contaminated soil, chemicals and other impurities could dissolve into the water.
+A more obvious factor is the ground on which the rain lands.
+If it falls on contaminated soil, chemicals and other impurities could find their way into the water.

-After collecting the rainwater, you must take further steps to purify the water to make it drinkable.
-Follow the guide below to see how.
-It’s easy to do but can take some time depending on the weather.
+After collecting rainwater, you must take further steps to purify it and ensure it is drinkable.
+Collecting drinkable rainwater is relatively straightforward but might take a while, depending on the weather.